 AGR 111 Orientation to Agriculture (1) i.
-Survey of careers in agriculture, concentrating on the areas of agricultural economics, agronomy, and animnal science.
+Survey of careers in agriculture, concentrating on the areas of agricultural economics, agronomy, and animal science.
 Should be taken the first semester in college.

 AGR 210 Farm Mechanization (3) i (even-numbered years).
-Study of the basic principles of the power unit, equipment, major components, management, and the operator's safety.
+Study of the basic principles of the power unit, equipment, their major components, their management, and the operator's safety.

 AGR 290 Occupational Experience (1-8) i, ii, iii.
 Internship under the supervision of a college instructor.
 Students will be assigned according to their preparation and interests to intern in an approved agriculturally oriented agency or firm, working with administrative and operational personnel at several levels.
 Times will be arranged.
-Prerequisite: Consent of department chairperson during the semester preceding enrollment.
-Note: Students should not enroll for other courses during the day in the semester during which they enroll for more for 3 credits in this course.
-May be repeated to a maximum of 8 hours credit.
+Prerequisite: Consent of department chairperson during the semester preceding time of enrollment.
+Note: Students should not enroll for other courses during the day in the semester in which they enroll for more than 3 credits in this course.

 AGR 430 Seminar (1) i, ii.
-Independent reading within the several disciplines of agriculture, summarized and presented orally to students and faculty.
+Independent reading within the several disciplines of agriculture, summarized and presented orally to students and staff.
 Prerequisite: Junior or senior standing.
 AGR 450 Independent Study (1-4) i, ii, iii.
-Research topics assigned on an individual basis; conference times will be arranged.
+Research topics assigned on an individual basis;

+conference times will be arranged.
 Prerequisite: Consent of department chairperson.